n0m4d22/HackTheBox-Writeups/machines/medium/olympus/olympus-writeup.md

    - **Impact**: Led to unauthorized user access, first to the `icarus` user on a Docker container and subsequently to the `prometheus` user on the main system.

-   - **Mitigation**: Enforce strong password policies, and avoid using sensitive information in easily accessible files like DNS records or textfiles.
+   - **Mitigation**: Enforce strong password policies, and avoid using sensitive information in easily accessible files like DNS records or text files.

 -  ***DNS Zone Transfer (AXFR)***
    -  **Type**: Information Disclosure